 Carrier screening involves the testing of a blood or saliva sample.
 Normally, the partner who is most likely to possess a defective gene is tested first.
 If the results indicate that that person is not the carrier, no additional testing is required.
 If the results indicate that the first partner is a carrier, the other partner will need to be tested.

 - Your OB-GYN can perform the carrier screening prior to your pregnancy, or during it.
 If performed before pregnancy, the patient will have a larger number of options and more time to make important decisions.

 - Should you consider preconception carrier screening?

-If you are pregnant – or thinking of becoming pregnant – and would like more information regarding preconception carrier screening and need expert advice from a reputable and personable OB-GYN Montgomery TX residents rely on the professional and caring staff at New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.
+If you are pregnant – or thinking of becoming pregnant – and would like more information regarding preconception carrier screening and need expert advice from a reputable and personable OB-GYN then contact New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.

 Don’t wait – call us today at (936) 441-8635 to schedule your confidential consultation.

 Are you looking for ObGyn in Magnolia TX?

 Dr. Rania Ibrahim is an Obstetrician and Gynecologist with a Medical Practice located in Montgomery County, Conroe, The Woodlands, Spring and Magnolia, Texas offering services from Prenatal care, hot flashes, endometriosis treatment, uterine ablation, pap smear test, urodynamics, hysterectomy surgery, laparoscopic hysterectomy, laparoscopic surgery, endometrial ablation, hysterectomy etc.